Overview: Selling services to the EU, Switzerland, Norway, Iceland and Liechtenstein from 1 January 2021

 The UK and the EU have agreed a comprehensive free trade agreement.
 As part of this deal, authorities responsible for professional qualifications in the UK and EU member states will be able to submit joint recommendations to the UK-EU Partnership Council for profession-specific arrangements.

 Once approved, these mutual recognition agreements would provide routes for UK professionals to have their qualifications recognised in the jurisdiction of an EU member state, and vice versa.

-You’ll need to have your UK professional qualification officially recognised if you want to work in a profession that is regulated in the EEA or Switzerland.
-It will need to be recognised by the appropriate regulator for your profession in each country where you intend to work.
-You’ll need to do this even if you’re providing temporary or occasional professional services.
+You need to have your UK professional qualification officially recognised if you want to work in a profession that is regulated in the EU, Switzerland, Norway, Iceland and Liechtenstein.
+It needs to be recognised by the appropriate regulator for your profession in each country where you intend to work.
+You need to do this even if you’re providing temporary or occasional professional services.

 Professionals already working in an EEA country or Switzerland

 You don’t have to do anything if your qualification has already been officially recognised by the relevant regulator in an EEA country or Switzerland.
 The regulator’s decision to recognise your qualification will remain valid after the transition period.

 Start working in an EEA country or Switzerland

 Check the European Commission’s Regulated Professions Database (REGPROF) to find out if your profession is regulated.
 Then contact the single point of contact for each EEA country, to find out how to get your professional qualification recognised.

 The UK CPQ can help you identify the relevant regulator in the country in which you wish to work.